DANC G251: Studio Production and Performance 2

 Demonstration of Critical Thinking

-Critical written and oral evaluation of dance concert production in all aspects from beginning to final presentation at an intermediate/advanced level.
-View community and professional live dance concerts and productions for comparison and for the purpose of written critical evaluation.
+Critical written and oral evaluation of all aspects of dance concert production.
+Attendance at a live dance concert performance for the purpose of written or oral critical evaluation.

 Required Writing, Problem Solving, Skills Demonstration